 Remembering the location of things is an important cognitive ability of the human brain that helps us carry on with our daily life.
 This capability is applicable when using an application’s interface or when involved in any kind of Human-Computer interaction.
 The user must be able to locate the controls and objects in an interface without any trouble during visual search.

 For example, a Windows user would tend to click on the bottom left corner of the screen for the start menu since she/he might be habituated.
 An application interface that overlooks this criterion would confuse the user.
 This requires extra time for the user to learn.
 This is where “Spatial Memory” comes into the picture.
 Factoring spatial memory in design will considerably improve user efficiency.

 Spatial Memory and UX Psychology

 Understanding human psychology and how memory works are essential to incorporate spatial memory in UX design.
 Human memory can be divided into three types such as:

-- SENSORY MEMORY: Data is held for a brief moment when we perceive it with physical senses such as touch, hearing and vision etc.,
+- SENSORY MEMORY: Data is held for a brief moment when we perceive it with physical senses such as touch, hearing, vision, etc.

-- SHORT-TERM MEMORY: Data is remembered for a short period of time without repetitions.
+- SHORT-TERM MEMORY: Data is remembered for a short period without repetitions.

-- LONG-TERM MEMORY: Large and diverse data are stored for a long period of time or even for life.
+- LONG-TERM MEMORY: Large and diverse data are stored for an extended period or even for life.

-UX Design aims at the long-term memory which will enable the user to remember controls and objects.
+UX Design aims at long-term memory which will enable the user to remember controls and objects.
 This would help the user master the application interface as quickly as possible.
-Repetitions and associations are techniques that help in short term memory management and convert it as long-term memory.
+Repetitions and associations are techniques that help in short-term memory management and convert it into long-term memory.